LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 and the second part is defining how to sample the discrete states (locations) from the phylogeny shared with the 1st part.

+### Modeling based on a nucleotide alignment

 We first specify priors for the first part of mdoel as the following parameters:

 1. Dirichlet prior on, `π`, the equilibrium nucleotide frequencies (with 4 dimensions, one for each nucleotide);
 2. LogNormal prior on, `κ`, the transition/transversion ratio;
 3. LogNormal prior on, `γ`, the shape parameter of discretize Gamma;
-4. Site heterogeneity model;
+4. Discretized gamma prior on, `r`, the vector of site rates where a rate for each site in the alignment;
 5. LogNormal prior on, `Θ`, the effective population size (with as many dimensions as there are branches in the tree);
 6. Coalescent (constant-size) prior on, `ψ`, the time-scaled (i.e., in absolute time) phylogenetic tree.

+Finially, the phylogenetic continuous-time Markov chain distribution, `PhyloCTMC`, utilizes the instantaneous rate matrix `Q` retured from a deteminstic function `hky`, the site rates `r`, and the simulated Coalescent tree `ψ` as inputs, along with a fixed value of `0.004` for the mutation rate, to generate the alignment `D`.

 For more details, please read the auto-generated [narrative](#auto-generated) from LPhy Studio.

-## Geographic Model
+### Geographic Model

-For the nucleotide alignment, We fix a strict molecular clock to 0.004, to make the analysis converge a bit quicker.

-The next is the geographic model.
+The next part is the geographic model.
 In the discrete phylogeography, the probability of transitioning to a new location through the time is computed by

 $$ P(t) = e^{\Lambda t} $$